 Condensate and oil production by Gazprom Group, million tons

 Hydrocarbon resources development abroad

-Gazprom Group’s major exploration and production projects abroad
+Gazprom Group’s major hydrocarbon exploration and production overseas projects